 This is the sola that sums up the other four, giving purpose and meaning to all of them.
 Everything in the created order – the universe, history, humanity and the entire plan of salvation – exists for the glory of God.
 Human benefit is a wonderful by-product, but it’s not the central motive for God’s activities.

-In the Old Testament, God reminds His people that He didn’t choose them because they were greater or better or more numerous than the nations around them.
-He chose them and continued to bless them for the sake of His own name and glory (Deuteronomy 7:7-8; Isaiah 48:9-11).
+In the Old Testament, God reminds his people on more than one occasion that he hadn’t chosen them because they were better or greater or more numerous than the nations around them.
+He chose them and continued to bless them for the sake of his own name and glory (Deuteronomy 7:7-8; Isaiah 48:9-11).

 In the New Testament, Paul reiterates that not many in the church are wise or noble or powerful by human standards, so that no one might boast except in God (1 Corinthians 1:26-31).
 He explains that the eternal purpose of salvation since before the creation of the world is to glorify the kindness and grace of God (Ephesians 1:3-14; 2:4-7).
-He asserts that God’s acts of mercy as well as of judgment bring Him glory (Romans 9:14-24).
-And he concludes, “For from Him and through Him and to Him are all things.
-To Him be glory forever.
-Amen.”
-(Romans 11:36)
+He asserts that God’s acts of mercy as well as judgment bring him glory (Romans 9:14-24).
+And the Apostle concludes, “For from him and through him and to him are all things.
+To him be the glory forever.
+Amen” (Romans 11:36).

-During the Reformation, this truth encountered resistance in a church accustomed to thinking of its faith as buttressed by human merit.
-Nowadays, it’s as likely to come under attack from a surrounding culture committed to individualism and self-determination.
+During the Reformation, this truth met with resistance in a church accustomed to thinking of faith as buttressed by human merit.
+Nowadays, it’s as likely to come under attack from a culture committed to individualism and self-determination.
 As products of that culture, 21st-century Christians are prone to a similar line of thinking.
-Our theology and worship can become man-centred rather than God-centred.
-We come to view church life as an avenue for self-improvement rather than for honouring and pleasing our Lord.
+Our theology and worship can become human-centred rather than God-centred.
+We may come to view church life as an avenue for self-improvement rather than for honouring and pleasing our Lord.

-To counteract this tendency, the Apostle gave the church a simple but all-encompassing command: “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
-(1 Corinthians 10:31)
+To counteract this tendency, The Apostle Paul gave the church a simple but comprehensive command: “So, whether you eat or drink, or whatever you do, do everything for the glory of God” (1 Corinthians 10:31).

-In the words of the Westminster Catechism, the chief end of man – or in the modern vernacular, the meaning of life – is to glorify God and to enjoy Him forever.
+In the words of the Westminster Shorter Catechism, the chief end of man – or in modern English, the meaning of life – is to glorify God and to enjoy him forever.
 That’s as true today as when it was written centuries ago, and it will remain so until the end of the age.

 Sources and further reading

-James Montgomery Boice, “The Five Solas of the Reformation,” excerpt from Whatever Happened to the Gospel of Grace?
-(Wheaton, IL: Crossway, 2001), pp. 65-149, posted by Reformation Theology, September 9, 2010.
+James Montgomery Boice, “The five solas of the Reformation,” Whatever Happened to the Gospel of Grace?
+Crossway, 2001, excerpt posted by Monergism.

-Justin Holcomb, “Five points from the past that should matter to you,” Christianity.com.
+Justin Holcomb, “The five solas: Points from the past that should matter to you,” Christianity.com, July 13, 2012.

 Jesse Johnson, “5 questions and the 5 solas,” The Cripplegate, July 2, 2014.